nus-cs2113-AY2122S1/tp/docs/team/junwei.md

 - Documentation:
   - User Guide:
     - Added documentation for all the features implemented in v1.0
+    - Added documentation for investment tracking feature implemented in v2.0
   - Designer Guide
     - Added documentation for all the components in the v1.0 application